karlapudisamrat/coinhelper/README.md

 # coinhelper (@howdyCoinBot)
-A telegram bot which shows current crypto currency prices
+A telegram bot that shows current crypto currency prices

 Quick demo
 https://youtu.be/a3RUroSXKXU